 My dog is on medical cannabis for her mast cell canine cancer.
 She is 12-years old and acts like a puppy!
-Thankfully, cannabis can help cancer in dogs.
+I want to testify that I believe cannabis can help cancer in dogs.

 The only medicines she is taking with it are Benadryl and Pepcid because they are H1/H2 blockers and will stop the spread to her glands (through histamines).
 She has been taking the FECO (Full Extract Cannabis Oil) for 6 months and the large tumor has broken apart and the two smaller ones are now just fluid sacks with no cancer.